Speaking From A dog’s Point of View…Until Dogs Can Speak for Themselves, You Have to

 So they have different areas to protect.
 A homeless dog will try to move away from you to avoid biting you.

-I have a test for you I have about 40,000 pictures on Google plus.
-And quite a bit on Facebook.
-Do you think you could go up and pet one of these dogs.
+I have about 40,000 pictures on the net (Yelp, Instagram, YouTube, Facebook), Google Plus, Do you think you could go up and pet one of these dogs?

 So what I am really saying for humans is to be respectful and not put your hands on someone else’s dog that you do not know.